G4mm3l/chatgpt-personal-assistant/README.md

 # ChatGPT Personal Assistant

 ChatGPT Personal Assistant is a user-friendly interface for OpenAI's GPT-powered model, allowing users to harness the power of GPT as their very own personal assistant.
-This project enables users to input their own API key and interact with the GPT model conveniently and efficiently.
+Provide your OpenAI API key via environment variables and interact with the GPT model conveniently and efficiently.

 ![ChatGPT Personal Assistant Screenshot](./screenshot.png)